axibase/atsd/api/meta/README.md

 ## Troubleshooting

-* Review error logs on the **Settings > Diagnostics > Server Logs** page in case the payload is rejected
+* Review error logs on the **Settings > Diagnostics > Server Logs** page in case the payload is rejected.
+* To eliminate authentication issues, submit the request using the built-in API client on the **Data > API Client** page.
-* To validate JSON received from a client, launch the `netcat` utility in server mode, reconfigure the client to send data to netcat port, and dump the incoming data to file:
+* To validate JSON received from a client, launch the `netcat` utility in server mode, reconfigure the client to send data to `netcat` port, and dump the incoming data to file:

 ```bash
 nc -lk localhost 20088 > json-in.log &